-The companies covered below are stock corporations, given that stock corporations (Aktiengesellschaft, "AG") are the most common entity listed on the Austrian stock exchanges.
-In addition to stock corporations, SEs (Societas Europeae) can be listed; however, currently, only one SE is listed on the Vienna stock exchange.
+The companies covered below are stock corporations, given that stock corporations (Aktiengesellschaft, "AG") are the most common entities listed on the Vienna Stock Exchange.
+In addition to stock corporations, SEs (Societas Europeae) can be listed; however, currently, only one SE is listed on the Vienna Stock Exchange (prime market).